Table of Contents

 Not surprisingly, demand for instant payments is particularly strong among U.S. consumers ages 18 to 44.
 According to the Harris/Ceridian poll, 80 percent of individuals in this “workplace demographic” would prefer that their pay be automatically deposited into their bank accounts as they earn it.
 Seventy-eight percent said fee-free access to on-demand pay would increase their loyalty to an employer, and 79 percent noted that it would make them feel “more valued” as an employee.
 Additionally, 81 percent of individuals polled said they would accept a job with an employer that offers complimentary access to earned wages on-demand over an employer that does not.

-What’s more, the popularity of instant payments among gig workers—spurred by the pandemically induced decreased availability of work and ever-more-saturated playing field as well as headaches caused by late payments—is also especially marked.
+What’s more, the popularity of instant payments among gig workers — spurred by the pandemically induced decreased availability of work and ever-more-saturated playing field as well as headaches caused by late payments — is also especially marked.
 Of gig workers queried for a study by one payment services provider, 70 percent said they would be more loyal to companies that issued them payments on the same day they performed their work.

 What’s Next for Merchants?

 Clearly, the demand for instant payments is not going away.
-While offering payments in this fashion is not a viable option for every merchant, investigating whether cash flow and other operational parameters would allow it are worth considering.
+While offering payments in this fashion is not a viable option for every merchant, investigating whether cash flow and other operational parameters would allow it is worth considering.
 This holds especially true for merchants that employ (and must appeal to) gig workers, considering the booming gig economy and the growing ranks of individuals in the category.
 According to Industry Research’s 2022 Gig Economy Market, the gig economy was valued at $355 billion in 2021 and will be valued at $873 billion by 2027, reflecting a CAGR of 16.6 percent.

 By some estimates, 23 percent of U.S. gig workers are full-time freelance gig workers.
-Nearly half (49 percent) do part-time gig work, 63 percent of ad hoc workers across the globe depend on freelancing as their primary income.
+Nearly half (49 percent) do part-time gig work, and 63 percent of ad hoc workers across the globe depend on freelancing as their primary income.